The probabilistic world: Fermions

-In this case $A$ is a conserved quantity.
 More precisely, we consider observables that do not depend explicitly on time.
 This means that the values $A_\tau$ that the observable takes in a state $\tau$ at given $t$ does not depend on $t$.
 In turn, the associated operator $\hat{A}$ is a matrix that does not depend on $t$.
 From the expression \eqref{eq:DM34} for the expectation value in terms of the classical density matrix $\rho'$, and the evolution law \eqref{eq:DM38} for the density matrix in terms of the step evolution operator,

 we infer

 If $\hat{S}(t)$ commutes with $\hat{A}$ this implies

 such that $A$ is indeed a conserved quantity.
 The formulation in terms of the density matrix underlines the local character of this law: only the local values of $\hat{S}(t)$ and $\rho'(t)$ are needed.
 We may also derive it from the more global view of eq.~\eqref{eq:LO5}.
 Since the difference between $\langle A(t+\varepsilon) \rangle$ and $\langle A(t) \rangle$ only results from the different position of $\hat{A}$ in the chain \eqref{eq:LO5}, with $\hat{T} = \hat{S}$ and $Z = 1$, it vanishes if $[\hat{A},\, \hat{S}(t)] = 0$.